 - Explore what types of projects NIH is/has funded in your area of science.

 - Identify the appropriate IC by searching for the IC that is funding projects similar to yours;

 - Identify the Program Officials to contact that are associated with similarly funded projects;

 - Find collaborators who are experienced NIH recipients or who have skills that complement your own to improve the strength of your proposal.

 Use this information to carve out a niche that will allow you to significantly advance knowledge in your respective field and help you develop a list of who to contact at NIH.

 We strongly recommend that you contact the NIH prior to submitting an application.

-- Contact a program official at the appropriate IC by phone or e-mail to clarify any questions you may have, such as whether your proposed research project falls within the scope of an existing funding opportunity announcement.
+- Contact a program official at the appropriate IC by phone or e-mail to clarify any questions you may have, such as whether your proposed research project falls within the scope of an existing funding opportunity.
 The PO is the NIH official responsible for the programmatic, scientific and/or technical aspects of a grant.
 NIH grants management staff can provide advice on business and administrative issues.

 Determine Application Submission Date

 Each funding opportunity will state the submission date(s) (also known as receipt date, due date, or application deadline) for grant applications.
 This date varies depending on the activity code, specific program, or funding opportunity.
 If you do not believe that you can meet the application deadline comfortably, strongly consider delaying to the next submission date.
 Reviewers will point out when they feel an application is premature because of inadequate development and presentation, including a poorly conceived budget.